-This article will help you understand everything there is to know about stream keys, where to find yours, whether or not it is a good idea to share your key, and how to reset it if necessary.
+This article will help you understand everything there is to know about stream keys, help you find your YouTube stream key, whether or not it is a good idea to share it with others, and how to reset it if necessary.

 What is a YouTube Stream Key?

-A stream key is essentially a secret password that allows your broadcasting software (like OBS or StreamLabs OBS) to communicate with YouTube.
-Once you’ve connected your stream key, you will be able to live stream right from your YouTube channel!
+A stream key is essentially a secret password that allows your broadcasting software (like OBS or StreamLabs) to communicate with YouTube.
+Once you’ve connected your stream key, you will be able to live stream to your audience right from your YouTube channel through a streaming program.

 How to Find Your YouTube Stream Key